Sunday, April 30, 2017

 Draft for my father's last book...
 Sadly, never got published.

 While there, I also got the scores for the LSAT that I took the day I was flying to Germany.
-I had the out I needed to convince my grandfather (a retired judge) that law school was off the table, and that I was pursuing the binding/conservation option.
+I had the "out" I needed to convince my grandfather (a retired judge) that law school was off the table, and that I was pursuing the binding/conservation option.
 I then began pouring through the Branchenbücher (Yellow Pages) for binderies across Germany (but also not too far from relatives).

 Returned home for Christmas (‘84), set up my first “Harry Potter” studio in the basement and under stairs… (picture below) to keep the skills up.
 Having all the good tools I acquired while in Nuremberg helped, too.
 So, had lots of fun practicing my marbling with oil paints (that I haven’t really done since) and paste papers.
 Making blank books and boxes as gifts (building expectations of the gift that keeps coming…) gave me lots of repetition.
-I was also grateful for the use of a board shear and guillotine to do all the cutting (again, keep nurturing your connections...).
+I was also grateful for the use of a board shear and guillotine a few blocks away at JHU to do all the cutting (again, keep nurturing your connections...).
 Still had to ride/race my bike and graduate, but carved out the time to start sending “application” letters and resume, all handwritten as the Germans expected it… Should have at least typed and xeroxed the resume bit…

 In the end, I received 3 invitations to interview, all essentially asking me to come next week (and after their responses arrived by mail at my place), called them to reiterate which continent I lived on, and still managed to schedule the 3 interviews for 3 weeks hence so I could get flight and finish college.
 Thanks to senior “privilege” I was able to skip most finals and only needed to reschedule one.
 Week long trip went well, had offers from two, chose the one that spoke to me - in an artist’s colony, and packed up my life to start my apprenticeship 4 weeks after graduation…